 A CT scan cannot definitively diagnose an ameloblastoma.
 However, using a CT scan alongside an MRI scan can provide important information on the exact location of the tumour and the size of the tumour.
 Additionally, these scans are useful for planning the treatment of individual patients and working out the best way to surgically remove the tumour(3,5).

-When diagnosing an ameloblastoma it is important to be able to tell the difference between this rare tumour and any other benign (non cancerous), or malignant, health conditions that may cause similar symtpoms(5).
+When diagnosing an ameloblastoma it is important to be able to tell the difference between this rare tumour and any other benign (non cancerous), or malignant, health conditions that may cause similar symptoms(5).
 It is important the correct diagnosis is made to ensure the treatment provided is suitable(2).

 It can sometimes take a long time to confirm a diagnosis of ameloblastoma after a biopsy because these tumours are rare and sometimes difficult to identify.
-Conditions which can be the cause of particular symptoms are known as ‘differential diagnoses’.

 Other conditions which can present in the same way as ameloblastoma include: